vokya/english-for-designers/year-end-review/index.md

 And also I wanted to make a more flashy and interactive thesis presentation like the ones you showed us but there was no time.🥵

 ### 8) What’s one thing I could have done better?
 I have honestly no comment.
 Thank you for a great year.
-Thank yoi for reassuring us about our abilities, being supportive, and also always ready to help! 🫶🏻
+Thank you for reassuring us about our abilities, being supportive, and also always ready to help! 🫶🏻

 ### 9) What’s one thing you would add or change about this course?
 I'd suggest more teamwork during classes or tasks that encourage interaction.